AlexChaplinBraz/spvc/README.md

 ```

 Take a look at the `schema.sql` file to see how the database is structured.

+## How effective is using the `referer` header to count page views?

+Unknown.
+My websites don't receive that much traffic, so it's going to take a while to figure out a percentage.
+But from what I've seen already, of the ~300 visits I got while testing initially,
+only around 5 had a missing `referer` header.
+This is from memory, as I deleted that version of the database.

+The filtering of URLs by default excludes visits with a missing header.
+This could actually affect legitimate visitors too,
+if their browser disables sending the `referer` despite our setting the `referrerpolicy`.
+I'm unsure whether these visits were from actual people or just bots.
+But even if they are from real people,
+I think it's fine to accept their wish to remain anonymous and just not count them anywhere.

+I added an option to save visits with missing `referer` header to be able to figure out how often this happens
+and in turn see how effective it is to use the `referer` header as a way to get the currently visited page,
+so I'll be running that and will update this section when it becomes clearer.

 ## Do you need to ask the user for consent?